 Audrey Grant is an award winning painter who also experiments in drawing and mixed media.
 Her paintings often reflect the human experience in isolation, often devoid of context and frequently inspired by poetry and literature.

-Grant’s current exhibition The Long Look – the making of a Portrait with the National Galleries of Scotland is on at the Scottish National Portrait Gallery until 27th October 2019.
-The Long Look is collaboration between Grant and the photographer/printmaker Norman McBeath.
-It explores the art of long durational portraiture beyond the conventional artist and sitter relationship, revealing what became a unique creative exchange.
+The Long Look – the making of a Portrait with the National Galleries of Scotland was on at the Scottish National Portrait Gallery from May – October 2019.
+The Long Look was a collaboration between Grant and the photographer/printmaker Norman McBeath.
+It explored the art of long durational portraiture beyond the conventional artist and sitter relationship, revealing what became a unique creative exchange.
 Grant created two long durational portraits of Norman and also the crime writer Val McDermid.